stackcouture/stackcouture/README.md

 Since November 2024, I have been on a planned career break for family responsibilities while continuing to upskill.
 During this period, I:
 * Completed the AWS Certified Solutions Architect – Associate (SAA) certification
-* Built and documented hands-on DevOps, cloud, and GitOps projects, shared on my GitHub profile, covering AWS, Terraform, CI/CD pipelines, Kubernetes, and DevSecOps practices
+* Built and documented hands-on DevOps, cloud, and GitOps projects, shared on my GitHub profile, covering AWS, Terraform, CI/CD pipelines, Kubernetes and DevSecOps practices

 I’m now actively seeking opportunities where I can contribute as a DevOps / Platform Engineer, helping teams build resilient, secure, and automation-driven cloud systems.
 ---